 HMICFRS Inspections and Reports

 The PCC scrutinises the police but that is not the same as ‘inspecting’ the police.
 The police are inspected by Her Majesty’s Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS).

-HMICFRS scrutinises the police (and now also fire and rescue services).
+HMICFRS scrutinises the police and fire and rescue services.
 HMICFRS is independent of government, the police and fire and rescue authorities and they publish their reports publicly on the HMICFRS website.

 HMICFRS is an inspectorate, not a regulator which means that it can make recommendations to the police, but can’t force them to make decisions.
 Chief Constables, Police and Crime Commissioners and the Home Secretary can all take action as a result of HMICFRS’ recommendations.

 PEEL is HMICFRS' annual assessment of police forces in England and Wales.
 PEEL stands for Police 'Efficiency', 'Effectiveness' and 'Legitimacy'.
 Each police force is judged as outstanding, good, requires improvement, or inadequate with regards to how effective, efficient, and legitimate the force is at keeping people safe and reducing crime.

 You can read the results of HMICFRS' latest PEEL inspection of Devon and Cornwall Police on their website.

 HMICFRS also carry out a range of other inspections including thematic inspections, joint inspections with other inspectorates (such as HMI Prisons and Ofsted) and inspections commissioned by the Home Secretary.
 Most of these inspections will examine issues relevant to all police forces and will include recommendations and/or actions for all Chief Constables to consider.
 You can view all inspection reports relevant to Devon and Cornwall Police on the HMICFRS website.